-Nearly a fifth of all small businesses in the U.S. are family owned.
-Here are five reasons why family businesses tend to have success and longevity.
+Nearly a fifth of U.S. small businesses are family owned.
+Here are five reasons why family-run businesses have success and longevity.

 Of the 28.8 million small businesses in the U.S., 19% are family-owned.
 As that type of business grows and evolves, it begins to benefit from the many generations running the day-to-day operations.
 Here are five ways a family business can benefit by including veteran and rookie family members alike: